Configuring SinksΒΆ

 Ask us in Slack if you need help.

-The regular expressions must be in the Python re module format, as passed to re.match.
+Regular expressions must be in Python re module format, as passed to re.match.

 You can use Or between match rules: